Puma VCT 13

 - Targets an average dividend equivalent to 5p per annum from 2020 onwards (not guaranteed)

 The Puma VCTs are managed by Puma Investments, a highly experienced limited-life VCT manager.
 This is the thirteenth Puma Limited Life VCT.
-The previous twelve VCTs in the series raised £223 million.
+Over £230 million was raised for Puma VCTs to date – and over £130 million returned in dividends, although please remember dividends are not guaranteed and past performance is not a guide to the future.

 Watch an exclusive video interview with Hugh Rogers of Puma Investments: